ferd/ReVault/USAGE.md

 ### Directories

 ReVault works by synchronizing directories of a file system.
-I keep hearing younger generations no longer are familiar with filesystems which possibly means I've taken so long to build my project it became obsolete before shipping, but I'm going to assume the reader knows what they are if they're reading damn Erlang toy project docs.
+I keep hearing younger generations no longer are familiar with file systems which means I've taken so long to build my project it became obsolete before shipping, but I'm going to assume the reader knows what they are if they're reading damn Erlang toy project docs.

 The directories to synchronize are specified in a config file.
 Each directory is specified with an alias (`books`) and a path (`/home/ferd/docs/books`).
 Any directory within that path can be recursively synchronized, and ReVault will ignore anything on the same level or above in the hierarchy.

-The directory's alias will be used everywhere: you can synchronize between two hosts so long as they use the same alias, and you will be anle to configure access and patterns using the aliases.
+The directory's alias will be used everywhere: you can synchronize between two hosts so long as they use the same alias, and you will be able to configure access and patterns using the aliases.

-Generally, when "directories" are mentioned in terms of synchronization or configuration, the intended meaning is this higher level concept of "top-level definition of a directory and all its contents".
+Generally, when "directories" are mentioned in terms of synchronization or configuration, the intended meaning is this higher-level concept of "top-level definition of a directory and all its contents."

 ### Nodes